 UPDATE: Asiatique has given in and announced it has unblocked from its Facebook page, as well as equalising the ferris wheel admission fee to 250 baht for all adults.
 This is reduced to 200 baht for all adults until the end of February.
+At the same time, daisyslots have offered a special bonus every week in the same month mentioned.
+For such good news, you should not miss involving in casino games at least once.
 You can read Asiatique’s statement on its Facebook page at www.facebook.com/asiatique.thailand.
 Well done and thank you to Richard Barrows for originally highlighting the issue and to all those who joined in and made Asiatique (and its mystery foreign investor) realise the error of its ways.
 Dual pricing is still endemic – but this shows that things can change when we persevere.

 Bangkok’s newest outdoor shopping centre and night bazaar Asiatique The Riverfront has spectacularly created itself a public relations nightmare on a monumental scale.
 When prominent British expat and Thailand-based travel blogger Richard Barrow used the Asiatique Facebook page to ask why a ride on its new ferris wheel, launched yesterday and dubbed Asiatique Sky, costs 200 baht for Thais but 250 baht for foreigners, the reaction of its page administrator was simple.
 Rather than engaging, they simply deleted his comments and proceeded to block him from their page.
 In doing so, they have turned an ill informed but manageable policy decision into a publicity disaster.